-"The best reason first (here's a warning): If we skip this VITAL step, we may NOT overcome food addiction.
+"The best reason first (here's a warning): If we skip this VITAL step, we may NOT overcome drinking.
 Time after time newcomers have tried to keep to themselves certain facts about their lives.
 Trying to avoid this humbling experience, they have turned to easier methods.
-Almost invariably (or almost always) they went back to compulsively eating.
+Almost invariably (or almost always) they got drunk.
 Having persevered with the REST of the program, they wondered why they fell.
 We think the reason is that they never COMPLETED their housecleaning.
 They took inventory all right, but hung on to some of the worst items in stock.
 They only THOUGHT they had lost their egoism and fear; they only THOUGHT they had humbled themselves.
 But they had not learned enough of humility, fearlessness and honesty, in the sense we find it NECESSARY, until they told someone else ALL their life story.

-A.A.'s "12 & 12" expresses this warning in a similar way when it states on page 56 and 57:
+The "12 & 12" expresses this warning in a similar way when it states on page 56 and 57: